 How much time you spend with this challenge is totally up to you and heavily depends on your daily schedule as well as on your motivation and determination.
 If you are on semester break, on vacation or just have a weekend to kill, go for the full weekend.
 If you’re working nine-to-five but you still want to participate, one single day of the weekend, or just a few hours to dabble a bit might be suitable for you.
 It’s not about studying the longest, it’s about choosing what you are most comfortable with.
 Up!

 The goal of this challenge is not to force you to learn a language that you do not feel comfortable with.
 Therefore every one of you is given a whitecard: If you feel like your challenge will be ruined by whatever language was given to you, you will be given an alternative language.
-You then can decide between either of them.
+You can then decide between either of them.
 Up!

 I agree, there are quite a lot of languages out there, all of them beautiful and unique in their own way.

 As I was searching for languages to add to the challenge, my topmost priority was that there would be at least some online resources available that people could start with.
-Looking for study material on your own is part of the challenge, but as a host, I wanted to make sure that there are at least some materials that could be found with a simple online search.
+Looking for study material on your own is part of the challenge but, as a host, I wanted to make sure that there are at least some materials that could be found with a simple online search.
 I will try to add new languages over time and am always happy about suggestions, but please keep in mind that it might take some time for me to find and check out the material that is freely available online.
 Up!

-I love dabbling, but I was always in two minds about what language to dabble in next.
+I love dabbling but I was always in two minds about what language to dabble in next.
 Also, I always had that fixed list of languages in my mind that I'd never learn in my life.
 Or so I thought.
-But I realize that this is somehow quite a dull mindset, because how should I know if I like a language if I don't give it any chance?
+But I realize that this is somehow quite a dull mindset because how should I know if I like a language if I don't give it any chance?